A step-by-step guide to planning a workshop

 Here is where we create a detailed schedule, choose activities and methods and assemble them into a coherent flow.

-You’ll seek to create a workflow flow that balances group discussions, experiential activities and different learning styles in order to meet your workshop’s purpose.
+You’ll seek to create a workflow that balances group discussions, experiential activities and different learning styles in order to meet your workshop’s purpose.
 Proper planning and a structured process is a proven way of turning a workshop idea into a reality.

 The actual process of creating a draft agenda is quite personal.
 You may be working on it completely alone (hopefully, with a hot or cold beverage of your choice, and plenty of time!) or with a co-facilitator.